 - hole punch

 Laminate the cards if you would like.
 This way they will last longer.
 I really recommend it.
 You could even take them to a local office supply and get it done for cheap!
 Cut out the cards leaving about a quarter inch of laminating material around each card all the way around.

-I used a hole punch to punch holes in the upper left corner of each card.
+Use a hole punch to punch holes in the upper left corner of each card.
 Line them up and ensure the holes line up.

 Once each card had a punch in it, I fed the large book ring through the cards keeping them in order from A-Z.

 Close the ring and you have a flip book!